 By: Nick Zobel, @Nick_Zobel

-What’s your typical day look like?
+What’s the typical day look like?

-How do you establish a work/life balance?
+How do you develop a work/life balance?

 “Athletes are used to have their team available 24/7,” Glen explained, and at one point “work was taking over my life.”
 However, this imbalance was necessary while Glen was building the sports-specific wing of his practice.
 “After I developed enough of a name in sports as a financial advisor, as a real deal, I began to put limits on my clients.”
 And Glen has another tool to let loose: he’s the drummer in a band.

 What are some of the biggest mistakes newcomers make?

 Glen pointed out that new financial advisors fall into a dangerous trap of over promising in order to secure a new client.
 “Agents are smart people, they know when someone is over promising,” whether that be unrealistic financial guarantees or even assurances that an advisor is willing to do “little things” like running menial errands.
 Another concern: acting like a fan, something Glen called the “kiss of death.”
 Athletes aren’t looking for a fan to manage their money, they need a trusted and unbiased advisor.